Board FAQs

 Are board members paid?

-The time commitment varies for each Board member.
+The time commitment varies for each board member.
 However, each board member spends a minimum of 10 hours a month in meetings and reviewing board agendas.

 How can I serve on the board?